In this article I will explore what is the essence of portrait photography and how can you gain a better understanding of how to approach and use it.

 With or without models, staged photography can be broken down into several categories; ranging from fantastical scenes impossible to contemplate in reality, to trompe l’oeil exercises in technical virtuosity often set up in a studio, to full movie production tableaux vivants.

-Indeed, this style has a particular appeal for me as I have become to realize that I enjoy looking at photographs that invite the viewer to imagine a story about what may have occurred or be about to occur.
+Indeed, this style has a particular appeal for me as I have become to realize that I enjoy looking at photographs that invite the viewer to imagine a story behind the image; what may have occurred or be about to occur.

 Pro Tip: Start with a familiar surrounding and construct the image from simple props.
 Decide whether you want to build a story-like setting or a scene that cannot be distinguished from the real life.